Are you an educator looking to get up to speed on new computer based fabrication tech like laser cutters, Vinyl cutters

-The Wellington Makerspace Team is absolutely committed to empowering people through knowledge and experiences and we are completely sincere when in saying that we value education for everyone.
+The Wellington Makerspace Team is absolutely committed to empowering people through knowledge and experience, and we are completely sincere when we say that we value education for everyone.

 By providing inexpensive technology workshops, Professional Development and also helping provide feedback and guidance to Government agencies – our ultimate aim is to close the technology ‘have-have not’ gap for the betterment of both New Zealand and maybe the World.
 Please click this link for more information

 We also welcome and praise open-mindedness and fully support the chance to make genuine learning mistakes -we love discussions and have been told many times that people have no fear of being ridiculed for their ideas/offerings!

 Personal safety is paramount for great learning and as such, all our staff are NZ Police vetted with a full background check if working with vulnerable and/or young people.

 We also run relaxed -but very informative – regular evening and weekend workshops.
 Why not come along and learn to use the equipment?
 Who knows you might end up saving on set-up costs for future projects or even set up a new business with your new found skills!
 Some of our key courses are on 3D Printing, Laser Cutting, 3D design, Vector graphics, digital sculpting [just like clay!] and film/TV prop making.
 Subscribe to our Meetup page to be updated on, or when new workshops happen:

 We also sponsor a regular parent-hosted club called Mini-Makers which is an opportunity for 9 to 13 year olds to get hands-on with all sorts of creative technology.